tanersener/mobile-ffmpeg/doc/EXTERNAL_LIBRARIES.md

 #### External Libraries

 These libraries are supported by FFmpeg and needs to be compiled before FFmpeg.
-Below you can find their versions and dependencies.
+Below you can find their respective versions and dependencies.

 - fontconfig v2.12.93
     - depends libuuid, libxml2, libiconv, freetype